 Paris is a coming of age drama set against the rural backdrop of Paris, Ontario in 2006.
 With their first summer after high school out of the way, best friends HARRY and ABE spend their days working at the only car wash in town and putting together an old beat-up pickup truck, to them, their ticket out of town.
-Living with his single mother EMILIA, who hones a warped view of religiosity, Harry is quiet, protective, and impressionable.
+Living with his single mother EMILIA, who carries a Pharisidic view of Christianity, Harry is quiet, protective, and impressionable.

 Harry’s loyalty to his only friend is quickly tested when Abe commits involuntary manslaughter.
 Deciding to keep it a secret, Harry feels pressure to be like a father as he steps into his own skin to care for those closest to him.
 The pressure only increases over time as Abe begins displaying signs of malice and Emilia - sensing Harry’s distance and afraid that Harry will leave her - looks for Harry to step in as the man of the house and partner to Emilia.

 Abe begins spending romantic time with his victim’s sister, BREANNE.
 Both jealous and morally conflicted, Harry tries to divide the two without burning what’s left of his relationship with Abe.

 Harry's tick is masochism and it grows over time as Abe becomes more and more malicious.
-Refusing to let go of some of the only love he’s ever known Harry is blasted into madness from all sides.
+Refusing to let go of some of the only love he’s ever known Harry feels blasted into madness from all sides.
 Finally - resorting to the most painful thing he can do to relieve the stress and atone for Abe’s sins - Harry symbolically cuts off his right hand and kills his best friend Abe.

 "And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell."